OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/TNFD/README.md

 - Link: Use Case(s) - [ADD]

 ## Summary Observations
-The Financial Stability Board (FSB) established the [Task Force on Climate-Related Financial Disclosures (TCFD)](https://www.fsb-tcfd.org/) in 2015 to develop uniform climate-related financial risk disclosures for use by businesses, banks, and investors in informing stakeholders.
-The financial system will be more stable, with a better understanding of climate risks, and it will be easier to finance the shift to a more sustainable and stable economy if there is more accurate information available on how exposed financial institutions are to climate-related risks and opportunities.
+The Taskforce on Nature-related Financial Disclosures (TNFD) is a framework for nature-related risk management and disclosure.
+It was designed to help organizations act and report on nature-related risks relevant to their direct and indirect operations.
+Established in 2021, the TNFD aims to assist in shifting the global financial system from one that exploits nature to one that supports and nourishes it

 ## Taxonomy versioning